autowarefoundation/autoware-documentation/docs/tutorials/ad-hoc-simulation/planning-simulation.md

 ### Traffic light simulation

+#### Set traffic light

 To simulate traffic light recognition, go to `Panels -> Add new panel`, select `TrafficLightPublishPanel`, and then press `OK`.
 Then in the panel you need to set the `ID` and color of the traffic light.

 You can check the ID of each traffic light on Rviz.
-If you can not see the ID, select `Map/Lanelet2VectorMap/Namespaces/traffic_light_id` topic, check the checkbox, and then reload this topic by clicking the checkbox of `Map` twice to re-visualize the traffic light IDs (see the image below).
+If the IDs do not pop up, select `Map/Lanelet2VectorMap/Namespaces/traffic_light_id` topic, check the checkbox, and then **reload** this topic by clicking the checkbox of `Map` twice to re-visualize the IDs (see the image below).
 You can have a closer look at the IDs by zooming in the region or by chaning the View type.

 ![see-traffic-light-ID](images/planning/lane-following/see-traffic-light-ID.png)